 We lead with equity as a guiding principle to our work.
 Leading with equity means centering the needs of community members who have been historically underserved and underrepresented.
 In Portland, these community members are overwhelmingly Black, Indigenous, and People of Color and people with disabilities.
 With policies, practices, and processes that improve outcomes for these specific groups, we are better able to serve all Portlanders.

-Before joining the Water Bureau, Gabe served as chief of policy for a San Diego Councilmember and as legal director for Coastkeeper, a nonprofit in Southern California.
+Before joining the Water Bureau, Gabe served as chief of policy for a San Diego Councilmember and as legal director for San Diego Coastkeeper, a nonprofit in Southern California.
 She has a BS in biology and a BA in communications from the University of California at San Diego, and a law degree from the University of San Diego School of Law.

 Cecelia Huynh, Director of Finance and Support Services, manages financial planning, budgeting, rate setting, accounting, and support services.
-Cecelia has served at the Water Bureau since 1990.
+Cecelia has worked at the Water Bureau since 1990.
 She joined the Finance and Support Services group in 2002 as budget manager, then served as finance manager beginning in 2008.
 Cecelia became finance director in 2012.
 Cecelia has a BS in finance and management from Portland State University.

 Ty Kovatch, Director of Maintenance and Construction, is responsible for maintenance, construction, and support functions, including repair and maintenance of the distribution system, the maintenance management system, purchasing and stores operation, the bureau’s fleet, and apprentice programs.
 Ty joined the City of Portland in 2002 as chief of staff to Commissioner Randy Leonard, who began overseeing the Water Bureau in 2005.
 Ty served as interim director of construction and land use permitting at the Bureau of Development Services before joining the Water Bureau in 2012.
 He has a BA in political science from Pacific University.